If you find treasure or lost goods

 If you find any ancient objects whether they are made of precious metal or other metals or clay it is called ‘treasure trove’ and is the property of the Crown.

-If someone finds human remains or skeletons they must report these to the police as these are covered by different laws.
-The address of the National Museums of Scotland is:
+If you find human remains or skeletons you must report these to the police as these are covered by different laws.

-- decide that the object(s) do not need to be kept, and should be returned to the finder, or
+- decide that the object(s) don't need to be kept, and should be returned to the finder, or

 - decide that the objects should be kept for a museum.
 If this happens the finder may be paid a reward, based on the value of the object(s).

-It is always to your advantage to report the find at once, to make a careful note of where you found the objects, and to make sure that you do not damage the object(s), for example by cleaning them.
+It's always to your advantage to report the find at once, to make a careful note of where you found the objects, and to make sure that you don't damage the object(s), for example by cleaning them.

-If you are going to use a metal detector to search for treasure trove or other hidden objects, you should:
+If you're going to use a metal detector to search for treasure trove or other hidden objects, you should:

 - get the landowner’s permission before searching on private land

 - get permission from the Secretary of State for Scotland for using it on a listed ancient monument or other protected site.
 A fine can be imposed for using a metal detector on these sites without permission.
-A person can ask for permission from:
+You can get permission from Historic Environment Scotland.

 Items in the sea or washed up on the shore

 Goods found in the sea or on the seashore could be from a ship and are known technically as 'wreck'.
-All wreck must be reported to:
+All wreck must be reported to the Receiver of Wreck.